fluttercommunity/get_it/README.md

 There are certain circumstances where you might wish to register multiple implementations of the same interface and then get a list of all of the relevant implementations later on.
 For instance, you might have a modular design where each module registers an interface defining a page and then all of these get injected into your navigation bar in your main layout without your layout needing to know about each module.

 > [!NOTE]
-> To avoid this being a breaking change, this is an optional feature, to enable this you need to call:
+> To avoid this being a breaking change and to prevent you from erroneously re-registering a type without expecting this behaviour, to enable this you need to call:
 >
 >```dart
 >getIt.enableRegisteringMultipleInstancesOfOneType();